List of women fellows of the Royal Academy of Engineering

-The page lists female fellows of the Royal Academy of Engineering (FREng), elected by the Royal Academy of Engineering in the UK.
+The page lists women fellows of the Royal Academy of Engineering (FREng), elected by the Royal Academy of Engineering in the UK.

 The Royal Academy of Engineering (RAEng), founded in 1976, is the youngest of the five national academies in the UK.
 It represents the nation's best practising engineers, innovators, and entrepreneurs, who are very often in leading roles in industry, business, and academia.
 Fellowship of the RAEng is a national honour, bringing prestige to both the individual and any organisation the Fellow is associated with.
 In recent years between 50 and 60 new fellows have been chosen each year by peer review from nominations made by the current fellowship;.
 Those proposed for fellowship must come "from among eminent engineers regarded by virtue of their personal achievements in the field of engineering as being of exceptional merit and distinction".

 All 130 of the founding fellows in 1976 were men.
 Four women were elected in the first 20 years, the first in 1982.
-In all, 13 female fellows pre-date 2000, with a further 20 elected before 2010 and 65 in the decade before 2020.
+In all, 13 women fellows pre-date 2000, with a further 20 elected before 2010 and 65 in the decade before 2020.
 In 2010 the Council determined a policy that over time 10–20% of newly elected fellows should be women.

-The Academy published a diversity and inclusion action plan for the five years from 2020 but does not regularly publish the proportion of female engineers in the current fellowship, estimated in 2019 to be less than 7%.
+The Academy published a diversity and inclusion action plan for the five years from 2020 but does not regularly publish the proportion of women engineers in the current fellowship, estimated in 2019 to be less than 7%.
 In July 2020 it launched a campaign aimed at delivering a 'Fellowship that is Fit for the Future' by the time it celebrates its 50th anniversary in 2026 and set an aspiration that at least half of all candidates elected each year will be from under-represented target groups.
-In 2023 six of the 60 new fellows, in 2024 twenty one of the 60 and in 2025 fourteen of the 60 were female.
+In 2023 six of the 60 new fellows, in 2024 twenty one of the 60, in 2025 fourteen of the 60and in 2026 seventeen of the 60 were women.

-As of 2025, 172 women have been elected to Fellowship, plus seventeen international fellows, fourteen honorary fellows, and one royal fellow.
+As of 2026, 189 women have been elected to Fellowship, plus twenty one international fellows, seventeen honorary fellows, and one royal fellow.